Communism vs. Free Markets at Plymouth Rock

 The Pilgrims landed at Plymouth Rock in December 1620, and in spite of help from the Native Americans, half of them died the first year as a result of their initial system.
 During the second year, more of them died.
 They would quickly learn that their initial system was tragically incompatible with human nature.
 It was simply unnatural.

 Nevertheless, under their initial system, they simply weren’t producing and storing enough food, which lead to starvation, disease, and discontent.
 Their first solution, which was in their second year, was to institute beatings for those who did not work hard enough, but this had little effect on productivity, and it further increased discontent.

 The colonists astutely observed that their system tended to retard productivity while breeding confusion and discontent.
 They even left food rotting on the vine.
 We know all of this this because they wrote about it in their journals.
 Clearly, their initial system was incompatible with human nature.

 By the spring of 1623 (their third growing season) the Pilgrims feared they would not survive another winter, so in desperation, they adopted a radically different system, and it saved their lives.
-Productivity increased, and in 1623, they didn’t have just another harvest feast.
-That would have to be when they had the first real Thanksgiving.
+Productivity increased, and in 1623, they knew they were saved, and their annual harvest feast was the first real Thanksgiving.

 Which system failed the colonists initially, and which radically different system saved them?
 Which system was so incompatible with human nature, and which system was so compatible with human nature?
 Which system was so ugly, and which system was so beautiful?